wbnbb/SLICES-PLUS/README.md

 # SLICES-PLUS
-A variant crystal representation of SLICES based on space symmetry
+a variant crystal representation of SLICES based on space symmetry